-Terrorism & Criminal Justice Responses......(3 cr.)
+Terrorism & Criminal Justice Responses (3 cr.)

 This course examines the history, philosophies, and tactics of terrorist groups, including emerging terrorism trends.
 Course themes include the changing definition of terrorism, understanding the types of terrorism and known terrorist groups, the idea of homeland security, and global responses to different acts of terrorism.
-(Prerequisite: CRJ 120 and CRJ 150) (Fall, 2 year rotation)
+(Prerequisite: CRJ 120, or with permission of the chair) (Fall, 2-year rotation)